Evernomic/comma/docs/legal/privacy.md

-Welcome to Nucelo. (the "Site"), hosted by Nucelo ("Nucelo", "we", "us", and/or "our").
-Nucelo provides a platform for creating minimal blog. (the "Services").
+Welcome to Comma. (the "Site"), hosted by Comma ("Comma", "we", "us", and/or "our").
+Comma provides a platform for creating minimal blog. (the "Services").
 We value your privacy and are dedicated to protecting your personal data.
 This Privacy Policy covers how we collect, handle, and disclose personal data on our Platform.
 If you have any questions, comments, or concerns regarding this Privacy Policy, our data practices, or would like to exercise your rights, do not hesitate to contact us.

 ## **To Whom Does This Policy Apply**

-This Privacy Policy applies to all users of Nucelo, our Platform, including visitors, registered users, and anyone interacting with our services.
+This Privacy Policy applies to all users of Comma, our Platform, including visitors, registered users, and anyone interacting with our services.

 ## **What Information Do We Collect**